Scifabric/docs.pybossa.com/docs/gdpr.md

 * Authenticated, and
 * Anonymous

-For Anonymous Users, PYBOSSA has used always their IP address to identify them, however as they don't have an account, we can´t know who is the user behind that IP.
+PYBOSSA has always used IP addresses to identify ANONYMOUS USERS, however as these don't have an account, we can´t know who is the user behind the IP.
 In order to improve this security, PYBOSSA (v2.9.3) encodes the IP address using the technique [Cryptography-based  Prefix-preserving Anonymization](https://www.cc.gatech.edu/computing/Telecomm/projects/cryptopan/) to ensure that all IPs are anonymous.

-Therefore when downloading results or a project task run, you won´t get the real user IP as all of them have been made anonymous.
+Therefore when downloading results or a project task run, one won´t get the real user IP as all of them have been made anonymous.

-We use the following [Python module](https://github.com/keiichishima/yacryptopan) to perform this task.
+We use the following [Python module](https://github.com/keiichishima/yacryptopan) to complete this task.

 ## Forget me (or delete your account)

-PYBOSSA now allows any user (without a project) to delete his/her own account.
+PYBOSSA now allows users (without a project) to delete their accounts.
 This action cannot be undone.

-When users deletes their account, PYBOSSA will:
+When users delete their accounts, PYBOSSA will:

 * Anonymize their task runs.
-The user_id will be removed, and for each task run PYBOSSA will generates a fake IP address, so that it is not possible to know what users have sent to the server.
+The user_id will be removed, and for each task run PYBOSSA will generates a fake IP address, so that it is not possible to know what is it that users have sent to the server.
 * If the server is using Mailchimp integration, PYBOSSA will delete the user from the Mailchimp list sholuld the user subscribed to it.
 * Delete all personal data from the server (DB).
 * Email to the user and the server administrator so that the user knows everything has been deleted.